 Please see the link below for other fun ways to practise spellings at home.

-Our PE Days for Autumn Term 1 are as follows:
+Our PE Days for Summer 2 are as follows:

 Outdoor PE - Every Thursday afternoon

 A plain red t-shirt (with or without the school logo)